International Development Committee

 The International Development Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
 The remit of the committee is to examine the expenditure, administration and policy of the international aid functions of the Foreign, Commonwealth and Development Office and public bodies which work with the Office in relation to international aid and official development assistance.
 The Independent Commission for Aid Impact reports to this Select Committee.

 The committee was responsible for scrutiny of the International Development Committee's predecessor, the Department for International Development.

-Current membership
+Membership

-As of July 2022, the committee's membership is as follows:
+Membership of the committee is as follows:

-Changes since 2019
+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 29 January 2020, with the members of the committee being announced on 2 March 2020.

+Changes 2019-2024

 Membership 2017-2019

 The chair was elected on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017-2019

 Membership 2015-2017

 The chair was elected on 18 June 2015, with members being announced on 8 July 2015.